FedotovN/reactivity-implementation/README.md

 # watch(ref, callback)
 Utility to call function on reactive variable change
 * ref: *RefImpl* object. *watch()* function invokes callback if *value* property was changed.
-* callback: A function, that accepts a new *ref* as a first argument.
+* callback: A function that accepts a new *ref* as a first argument.

 # ref(value)
 Function that return a reactive variable.